hanscappelle/CameraPreviewSample/README.md

 # CameraPreviewSample

-This project demonstrates how to implement a camera preview step-by-step.
+The original project demonstrates how to implement a camera preview in android step-by-step.

 **Update: This fork focuses more on layout, code quality and graphical improvements.
-The support actionbar was added, icon updated and several code and layout changes introduced.**
+The support actionbar was added, icon updated and several code and layout changes introduced.
+Latest changes add barcode recognition using the zxing core library.**

 ### Version History

+#### v1.2.0 (upcoming)

+* zxing added
+* improved documentation on how to handle api levels

+#### v1.1.0

-* 1.1.0 first tagged version with the improvements on this fork
+first tagged version with the improvements on this fork

 ### Upcoming features